 These belay glasses are the most expensive on the list by far, but they made the list because of their sleek design and the fact that they’re assembled personally by belay glasses inventor Albi Schneider.
 These original belay glasses are made from high quality stainless steel frames and scratch resistant glass prisms.
 Since the frames are made of stainless steel, they are more flexible than plastic models and can be worn over regular glasses and fit a variety of head sizes.

 The classic glasses are silver frames with two color options for the temples.
-For an extra $15, you can choose from black, green, blue, or snow white colored frames.
+For an extra about $15, you can choose from black, green, blue, or snow white colored frames.
 Regardless of which color you chose, these glasses will definitely turn heads when you wear them at the gym or crag!

 4. Best Value: Y&Y Plasfun Belay Glasses